jon-jacky/Piety/piety/README.md

 When the event loop is running, you can start tasks.
 Start the on-screen
 clock:

-    >>>> startclock(-1, 1, tcols-10)
+    >>>> startclock()

 The clock appears in the upper right corner of the terminal and updates every second (pictured above)

-The first argument -1 tells the clock to run until you stop it.
-The second argument tells the clock to update every second.
-The third argument is the column number in the top line of the terminal where the clock appears (*tcols* is the width of the terminal -- allow 10 characters for the clock).

-The running clock is a Python *asyncio* task, so you can type commands in the REPL or edit in windows while the clock is ticking:
+The running clock is a Python *asyncio* task, so you can type commands in the REPL or edit in windows while the clock is ticking.
+The *tasks* command shows information about all the tasks that are running in the *piety* event loop:

     >>>> tasks()
     {<Task pending name='Task-1' coro=<AClock.aclock() running at
     /home/jon/Piety/piety/aclock.py:35> wait_for=<Future pending
     cb=[Task.task_wakeup()]>>}

-The REPL and the editors are not *asyncio* tasks, although their keystrokes are handled by the *piety* event loop.
+The REPL and the editors are not considered *asyncio* tasks, although their keystrokes are handled by *asyncio handlers* the *piety* event loop.

 The *stopclock* command stops the clock: